vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 The platform can block work being routed to a newly started applications until it tells the platform it is ready.

 The platform can also dispose of applications that indicate that they are in a state where they may not be able to reliably service requests.

-## Availability Probes
+## Availability probes

 An availability probe is contract between an application and a runtime platform.